GIVE ME MY BABY BACK! BABY SANTIAGO LATEST VICTIM OF UK MEDICAL KIDNAPPING, May 17, 2016

 In Iolanda and Leonardo’s case, they are not taking the theft of their baby lying down.
 They’ve created a Facebook page ‘Our baby was snatched by social services’ and despite the judge in charge of their case warning them that their publicity campaign to win their baby back might be the very thing that prevents this from happening, they are not backing down.
 They’ve given many interviews on Portuguese TV and radio and have served legal papers to The Hague.
 They remain optimistic that if they steadfastly keep up the pressure and remain in the spotlight, they will eventually get their baby back.

 By Claire Calvey.
-Posted by Read article here
+Posted by Erin Elizabeth.
+Read article here

 Please help us by signing our petition.
 Like our page on Facebook